Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADApplicationKeyCredential.md

 # New-AzureADApplicationKeyCredential

 ## SYNOPSIS
-Create a new key credential for an application
+Creates a key credential for an application.

 ## SYNTAX